-Military veterans who are disabled and residents of Colorado are eligible to apply for a lifetime fishing and small game combo license.
-The veteran must have proof of service-connected disability, with an overall-combined rating of 60% or more by the Department of Veteran's Affairs.
-Purple Heart recipients are also eligible to apply for the combo license.
+residents of Colorado are eligible to apply for a lifetime fishing license or a lifetime fishing and small game combo license.
+The veteran must provide proof of their service-connected disability, with an overall-combined rating of 60% or more by the Department of Veteran's Affairs.
+Purple Heart recipients are also eligible to apply for these lifetime licenses.
 Hunter education requirements must still be met to obtain the small game license.
+Veteran Lifetime License holders are exempt from the Habitat Stamp requirement.